CMSgov/bluebutton-sample-client-android/README.md

 ## Introduction

 This client demonstrates authenticating to the [Blue Button API](https://bluebutton.cms.gov/).
 It currently does not include FHIR API calls and is being used for authentication testing only.
-It demonstrates the [RFC 8252 - OAuth 2.0 for Native Apps](https://tools.ietf.org/html/rfc8252) Server Side web application flow utilizing the [PKCE](https://tools.ietf.org/html/rfc7636) extension and a custom URI scheme redirect.
+It demonstrates the [RFC 8252 - OAuth 2.0 for Native Apps](https://tools.ietf.org/html/rfc8252) authentication flow utilizing the [PKCE](https://tools.ietf.org/html/rfc7636) extension and a custom URI scheme redirect.

 This client is built using the [AppAuth SDK](https://appauth.io/) and more specifically the [AppAuth for Android client SDK](https://github.com/openid/AppAuth-Android).

 A frontend client configuration SQLite database was inspired by blog examples from [AnujAroshA / Android-SQLite](https://github.com/AnujAroshA/Android-SQLite).
+This enables creating a list of different configurations for testing.

 [Android Studio](https://developer.android.com/studio/) was used for a development IDE.